 New transfer, post-bac and returning student registration begins in May for fall semester and December for spring semester, therefore, early enrollment confirmation is recommended for best course selection.
 New students will be assigned a registration advisor to assist with registration.
 Upon receiving the enrollment confirmation deposit, the Office of Admission will send registration instructions by email, as well as a copy of a personalized transfer credit articulation report.

 Gonzaga will only accept transferrable credit from institutions with Regional Accreditation.
-International coursework is an exception, however, transcripts must be evaluated by WES or ECE before any applicable transfer credit can be awarded.
+International coursework is an exception, however, transcripts must be evaluated by IERF before any applicable transfer credit can be reviewed for possible equivalency.

 Coursework must be academic in nature to qualify for credit at Gonzaga; GU does not accept technical, vocational or experiential courses.

 Transfer courses with an earned grade below a “C” or “2.0” are not accepted for transfer and they may impact the GPA calculated for admission purposes.
-If the course was repeated, we accept the most recent grade received in the course.
+If the course was repeated, Gonzaga will accept the most recent grade earned in the course.

 A maximum of 64 semester (96 quarter) credits may be transferred from two-year junior/community colleges.
 If this amount is exceeded, the Office of Admission will remove any additional credit that might be considered an elective to ensure that degree-applicable credit remains.